open-eid/cdoc2-java-ref-impl/cdoc20-server/admin-guide.md

 HTTP body in json:
 ```
   {
-    // returns the the number of successful and failed database queries since server startup
+    // returns the number of successful and failed database queries since server startup
     "database": {
       "successfulRequests": 155,
       "failedRequests": 12